 What's the equipment policy?

 All capital items (generally equipment costing over $5000) have inventory numbers.
-These numbers are on a small blue and silver decal usually placed on the front of the instrument.
-We are accountable for this equipment.
-Please do not give or lend this equipment to other departments or institutions, dispose of, or trade-in without contacting Gary Hammersley in the shop first.
-There is an annual audit of our inventory each year; during this inventory we are required to locate randomly selected items.
+These numbers are on a Property Control issued decal placed on a visible but non-interferring spot on the instrument.
+We are accountable for knowing the status and location of all capital equipment items at all times.
+Please do not give or lend this equipment to other departments or institutions, dispose of, or trade-in without contacting either Gary Hammersley or Kim Voss (Department Property Administrators (DPA) for Bock Labs).
+Beginning in 2017 there is an annual audit requiring location of every item on the active inventory.

 Is our equipment insured?

-Equipment taken off campus must be insured.
+Equipment taken off campus for legitimate projecte related use must be insured.
 Please contact Gary Hammersley in the shop at least one week before you plan to leave campus with any of our equipment.
-If you fail to do this, the equipment will not be insured against theft or damage.
+If you fail to do this, the equipment may not be insured against theft or damage.

 My equipment needs to be sent off campus to be repaired, is there a procedure I need to follow?

 In the event that equipment is to be sent off campus for repair or replacement, the proper arrangements must be made.
-Please see Dennis in the office.
+Please see Gary Hammersley and/ or Dennis Josi in the office.